 There are potential complications with any operation.
-Fortunately with this type of surgery complications are rare and may not happen to you.
-However it is important that you are aware of some of them and have the opportunity to discuss them with your surgeon.
+Fortunately, with this type of surgery complications are rare and may not happen to you.
+However, it is important that you are aware of some of them and have the opportunity to discuss them with your surgeon.

 Bleeding - some oozing from the cuts inside your mouth on the night of operation is normal and to be expected.
-Significant bleeding is very unusual but should it occur it can usually be stopped by applying pressure over the area for at least 10 minutes with a rolled up handkerchief or swab.
+Significant bleeding is very unusual, but should it occur, it can usually be stopped by applying pressure over the area for at least 10 minutes with a rolled-up handkerchief or swab.

-Numbness - your bottom lip will be numb and tingly after the operation, similar to the sensation after having an injection at the dentist.
-This numbness may take several months to disappear and in a minority of patients may last for ever.
+Numbness - your bottom lip will be numb and tingly after the operation, like the sensation after having an injection at the dentist.
+This numbness may take several months to disappear and in a minority of patients a certain degree of numbness may persist.